Landing Pages vs. Home Pages. What’s the Difference?

 - Make the button text compelling too.
 “Submit” is very weak.

-- Forms should be simple and clean, briefly state the CTA, give an indication of what happens next, and work smoothly on mobile devices
+- Forms should be simple and clean, briefly state the CTA, give an indication of what happens next, and confirm the form works smoothly on mobile devices

 - In the actual layout, this section appears near the bottom of the page, after testimonials, near the guarantee.
 A variation usually appears at the top of the page, near the headline, subheading, and image.